talbaiz/Expolarity-Data-Analysis/README.md

 Are the staff and Services good ?

-# Features:
+# Feautres:

-Field name	Describtion
+# Filed Name: Description

 shop_name: coffee shop's name